tsatria03/CookyCraze/docks/readme.txt

 Before flipping, you are shown a checkbox list of all available events loaded from flipper.event.
 You must have at least one positive event and one negative event checked before you can flip.
 This lets you curate your own risk pool, opting into only the events you are comfortable with, or leaving everything checked to get the full range of outcomes.
+Rank ups and achievement unlocks are checked and can fire while you are playing.

 Slot machine.
 Unlocked at rank 30.
 Spin the reels and match symbols to win multiples of your bet.

 Like the other minigames, you choose which item to bet and how much.
 Payouts depend on how many reels match and which symbols line up, with higher matches paying out larger multiples.
 The symbols, payout multipliers, reel count, sounds, and bet limits are all configurable in slots.table.
 A configurable confirmation prompt can be set to appear when your bet reaches a certain threshold, protecting you from accidentally placing a large bet.
+Rank ups and achievement unlocks are checked and can fire while you are playing.

 Baking slots manager.
 Unlocked at rank 40.
 Manage and configure your baking slots to balance automated and manual cookie production.